History, tourist information, and nearby accommodation

 On the staircase landing is 'The Clutterbuck Window', a remarkable mullioned bay window filled with colourful 18th-century heraldic glass in Flemish style.
 The style is no accident; the Clutterbucks originated in Holland and came to England during the religious persecution off Huguenots in the Elizabethan period.
 Many settled in Gloucestershire where the family became prominent in business and politics.

-The Clutterbucks also landscaped the surrounding pleasure garden and parkland in fashionable picturesque style.
+The Clutterbucks also landscaped the surrounding pleasure garden and parkland in the fashionable picturesque style.
 They added a serpentine carriage drive through the estate, designed to give glimpses of the house and the surrounding views from strategic vantage points.
 They also altered the house to create a square building with an impressive south facade looking out over wooded valleys to the south.

 The Clutterbucks leased Newark Park to the King family from 1898-1949.
 The King family added a two-storey service wing and a porch.
 They redecorated some interior rooms with William Morris wallpaper and developed the woodland garden.